MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 # [:::image type="icon" source="media/icons/android-icon.png" border="false"::: **Android**](#tab/Android)

-This article shows how to register a passkey with Microsoft Authenticator on your Android device using My Security info [Security info](https://mysignins.microsoft.com/Security info).
+This article shows how to register a passkey with Microsoft Authenticator on your Android device using [My Security info](https://mysignins.microsoft.com/security).
 Passkeys in Microsoft Authenticator can be added directly from your device or through cross-device registration using another device, such as a laptop.
 Your device needs to run Android version 14 or later.

 ## Same device registration